Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Fundamentals

 \subsubsection{Other Constraints}

 Constraints $\mathbb{G}_i(\mathcal{S})\ge0$ represent system resource limitations, such as maximum transmit power, available bandwidth, beamforming constraints, and maximum transmission duration.
-These constraints characterize the physical and operational limitations of the RA system and ensure that resource usage remains within practical and regulatory bounds.
+These constraints characterize the physical and operational limits of the RA system and ensure that resource usage remains within practical and regulatory bounds.
 In addition, constraints $\mathbb{Q}_i\left(\bm{\Theta},\mathcal{S}\right) \geq 0$ capture the joint impact of antenna orientation and resource allocation.
 Examples include minimum signal-to-interference-plus-noise ratio (SINR) requirements, minimum received signal power, maximum tolerable sensing error, and outage probability constraints.
-These constraints reflect quality-of-service (QoS) and reliability requirements for dynamic antenna rotations.
+These constraints reflect the quality-of-service (QoS) and reliability requirements associated with dynamic antenna rotations.